apache/logging-log4cxx/src/site/markdown/configuration-samples.md

 \example auto-configured.cpp
-This is an example of logging in static initialization code and using the current module name to select the Log4cxx configuration file.
+This is an example of logging in static initialization code and using the current module name (auto-configured) to select the Log4cxx configuration file.
+In this example Log4cxx is configured by loading \ref auto-configured.xml.
+The function <code>com::foo::getLogger()</code>, which is called during initialization, is implemented in the \ref com/foo/config4.cpp file.

+\example auto-configured.xml
+This is the configuration file used by the \ref auto-configured.cpp example.

+[Log4cxx internal debugging]:internal-debugging.html#internal-debugging